leonstafford/coding-test-advertising-settings/README.md

 Will start with `wp-env` and make sure I can see something spin up, then add the plugin skeleton with activation/deactivation, maybe a CLI class for bonus points, like printing out IDs for all of the posts with this meta assigned/unassigned.

 Installs NVM, as I wiped this machine and haven't needed any Node stuff this week.
 Installs Node LTS.
 Installs `wp-env` globally. `wp-env start` unsuprisingly comlains that there's no config and can't detect the project type (doesn't infer from `composer.json`'s `"type": "wordpress-plugin"`!).
 I'll copy in one of my plugin's entrypoint and `Controller` or `WordPressAdmin` classes.
 There's some good [plugin guidelines](https://github.com/szepeviktor/small-project) that I'm using amongst other checks in a new auditing tool for my own projects, I'll try to review that as part of this and serve a polished new plugin.

+Testing `wp-env start` again throws a nice error now:

+> Uncaught AdvertisingSettings\AdvertisingSettingsException: Looks like you're trying to activate AdvertisingSettings from source code, without compiling it first.

+So some of my boiler plate code is working.
+I'll need to `composer i` before that...